-Please note that the North Tyneside Admission Appeal Service is currently being delivered remotely.
-Please contact us via email only at email@example.com and send all appeal forms and supporting information electronically.
+You can contact the Education Appeal Service at email@example.com.
+Where possible, please send all appeal forms and supporting information electronically.

 As a result of the Coronavirus pandemic, we have had to make some temporary changes to our school appeals service.

-We have reviewed our appeal processes in line with these regulations and have made alternative provisions for the hearing of admission appeals.
-This will be a paper-based system which allows all parties to make written representations.
+We have reviewed our appeal processes in line with these regulations and have made alternative provisions for the hearing of admission appeals on a virtual basis.

-Further information on the procedures to be followed is provided below.
+Further information on the procedures to be followed is set out below.

 Appealing a decision

 If you're not happy with the response to your application preferences you have the right to appeal the decision(s) and present your case to an Independent Appeal Panel.

 An appeal submission form and other information about the appeal process is available below.
 If you appeal you will receive an acknowledgement within five working days.
 If you require a paper appeal form please contact the admission appeal service using the contact details at the end of this page.

 Before you decide to appeal, please take the time to consider:

 - your reasons for wanting your child to attend that school